Everwind Fuels Announces Completion Of FEED For Its 1St Phase 240,000 Tonne Per Annum Green Hydrogen-To-Green Ammonia Plant

 “We are thrilled to be among the first globally to have completed FEED engineering for our green hydrogen and green ammonia production facility.
 This accomplishment is representative of the detailed and important trailblazing work that EverWind is doing to enable our project to drive down the cost of the energy transition – work that is required to secure long-term, multi-billion dollar contracts.
 This marks a significant step forward in our mission to develop a green fuels hub in Atlantic Canada, and we look forward to continuing our work with Black & Veatch, a world leader in engineering and construction services as we move towards construction and operations."

 “We are committed to driving decarbonization globally and here in Nova Scotia.
-We're confident that EverWind's Point Tupper project will produce the greenist, most cost-competitive green hydrogen in North America.”
+We're confident that EverWind's Point Tupper project will produce the greenest, most cost-competitive green hydrogen in North America.”

 Trent Vichie,